-Concentration, Gifts From Board Members and Related Party Transactions - Approximately 23% of the Foundation's revenue was received from two donors through charitable funds during each of the years ended December 31, 2021 and 2020.
+Concentration, Gifts From Board Members and Related Party Transactions - Approximately 50% of the Foundation's revenue was received from three donors through charitable funds during the year ended December 31, 2022 and approximately 23% of the Foundation's revenue was received from two donors through charitable funds during the year ended December 31, 2021.

-Gifts received from board members, including the fair value of donated art, totaled \$107,590 and \$92,355, respectively, the years ended December 31, 2021 and 2020.
+Gifts received from board members, including the fair value of donated art, totaled \$114,783 and \$107,590, respectively, for the years ended December 31, 2022 and 2021.